reTHINK-project/dev-hyperty/examples/Conference/readme.md

-## WebRTC Connector example
+## WebRTC WebRTC Group communication example

-This is the WebRTC demo that uses the [Connector Hyperty](../../src/hyperty-connector/readme.md).
+This is the WebRTC Group communication demo peer Hyperty.
 Main features:

-- invite user for a WebRTC video call (limited Google account)
-- accept/reject invitation
-- have a cross domain video conversation with another peer
+Supporting documentation will be provided soon.....

 ### How to use it